stacks-network/stacks/rfcs/0002-rfc-user-schema-v0.3.md

 #### Profiles

-The site-specific username associated with a user on specific websites.
+A list of site-specific username associated with a user on specific websites.

 ##### Suggested Types for Profiles